 Each campus Green Travel Committee will develop and implement a Green Travel Plan that aims to encourage the greatest possible use of all types of transport other than single-occupancy car travel to ACU campuses;

-Campus Green Travel Committees will report to the Campus Board on activities and progress towards mode-share goals at least once per calendar year; and
+Campus Green Travel Committees will report to the Campus Committee on activities and progress towards mode-share goals at least once per calendar year; and

 Campus Green Travel Committees will review local Green Travel Plans at least once every two years, to ensure appropriate mode-share targets and effective change management strategies are adopted.